You stop hearing the story late and start moving while the window is still calm.

 After

-You evaluate the deck against what the engineering team is actually shipping.
+You weigh the deck against what the engineering team is actually shipping — translated for you, no code required.

-If the contributor map disagrees with the team slide, you've found the deal's first credibility hole — and the founder will respect you for spotting it.
+If the build activity disagrees with the team slide, you've found the deal's first credibility hole — and the founder will respect you for spotting it.

 Shift 5